 Common approach taken to Automate Regression Testing

 CI/CD Architects often want to automate the software delivery process to ensure the software is delivered at speed.
 Testing is a function that is sought after by many architects for automation.
-Let us understand the stages of Regression Testing which a QA engineer would perform for Regression Testing and various tools available for its automation.
+Let us understand the stages of Regression Testing in which a QA engineer would perform Regression Testing and the various tools available for its automation.

-Typically, there are three stages of Regression Testing :
+Typically, there are three stages of Regression Testing:

 1. Test-suite generation stage

-Here a QA engineer would generate the test-suites (including the test cases and script) based on the code changes made in the application and the time in hand for testing.
+Here, a QA engineer would generate the test suites (including the test cases and script) based on the code changes made in the application and the time in hand for testing.
 It can range from hours to days based on the complexity of changes in the applications.

 Tools to automate Regression Test generation: Selenium, Appium, and Cucumber help in generating automated test-suites.